RobRendell/gTove/README.md

 with it locally.  gTove is a react typescript application, built with create-react-app and then manually converted to typescript (because I didn't use --scripts-version=react-scripts-ts when I first ran create-react-app).

 * You need Node.js installed.
-I'm currently running version 8.11.1
+I'm currently running version 8.17.0
 * Check out the repository using your preferred git tool.
-* (Optional) Install yarn: `npm install -g yarn`
+* Install yarn: `npm install -g yarn` (I use yarn, and thus the project has a `yarn.lock` file rather than a `package.lock`)
 * Change into the top level gTove directory: `cd gTove`
-* Run `yarn install` (or `npm install` if you use npm) to install dependencies.
-I use yarn, and therefore the repo has a yarn.lock and not a package.lock.
+* Run `yarn install`
-* After dependencies are installed, you can start a development server by running `yarn start` or `npm start`.
+* After dependencies are installed, you can start a development server by running `yarn start`.

 ## Styling